 There are many kinds of information that are associated with river and stream networks, such as points of water diversion or discharge, locations of gages and structures like reservoirs, sites for water quality or biological measurement, and lengths of streams whose geomorphic or flood properties are being defined.
 If a single stream network has its edges divided at every location where somebody has a point of interest, the result will be a highly fragmented network with very short stream edges.
 Instead, a system of linear referencing has been devised, where events are located using an addressing system in which a point location is defined by a measure value m on a particular line, rather like a street addressing system for delivering mail.
-In the United States, each stream reach has an associated reach code, and the percent distance upstream from the downstream end of the reach is used as the measure value.
-Point events can thus be geographically located on stream or river reaches in much the same way that you located stream gages at particular (x,y) points using their latitude and longitude in Exercise 2.
+In the United States, each stream reach has an associated reach code, and the percent distance upstream from the downstream or river reaches in much the same way that you located stream gages at particular (x,y) points using their latitude and longitude in Exercise 2.
 Line events describe lengths along a reach that have particular properties.
+Absolute measure refers to distance along a line measured in percent of its total length.